Photo Credit: Thoma Arseni

-Delivering a very universal sound ala pop that comes through with avant garde shell, Greece’s own Sofia Sarri dropped her latest album, Euphoria, in January.
+Delivering a very universal sound ala pop that comes through with an avant garde shell, Greece’s own Sofia Sarri dropped her latest album, Euphoria, in January.
 We talked a bit about that, but dug deep to find out her connection to nature, her plans for Mars and more.

 Kendra: Having been a part of a group and now a solo act, what changes have you noticed in your personal creative process?